2007 Regular Session

 WHEREAS, it is the policy of this Legislature to recognize and commend excellence in such outstanding Mississippians as evidenced by the life and merits of Private Mayo, whose gift to this state and nation was the ultimate sacrifice of life in order that others may have the opportunity to experience a life of freedom, peace and prosperity that we as citizens of the Great State of Mississippi and these United States of America are privileged to share daily:

-NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, THE SENATE CONCURRING THEREIN, That we do hereby commend and congratulate State Board for Community and Junior Colleges longtime Executive Director, Dr. Olon Ray, on the occasion of his retirement after 40 years of dedicated public service, and wish him and his wife, Ann, the best as he returns to private life.
+NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, THE SENATE CONCURRING THEREIN, That we do hereby commend the life, services and accomplishments of Private Barry Mayo and express our deepest sympathy to his family and friends upon his passing.

-BE IT FURTHER RESOLVED, That a copy of this resolution be furnished to Dr. Olon Ray, the State Board for Community and Junior Colleges and the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to the family of Private Mayo and to the members of the Capitol Press Corps.